What’s the secret sauce to Wendy’s dynamite social media strategy, especially on Twitter?

 She Doesn’t Let Other Brands Push Her Around

 Wendy’s is particularly skilled at monitoring mentions and the competitive landscape, joining the conversation when she sees fit (which is often).
-Sometimes that’s unprompted, and other times it’s when another brand intentionally starts something.
-This fall for example, as part of their campaign to launch their new Spicy Ghost Pepper Donut, Dunkin’ fired social media shots at multiple fast food restaurants.
+Sometimes that’s unprompted, and other times it’s when another brand intentionally starts something as part of their campaign to launch their new Spicy Ghost Pepper Donut, Dunkin’ fired social media shots at multiple fast food restaurants.
 While other brands simply ignored the mild attack, Wendy’s couldn’t help but burn back.

 What followed was a sad attempt by Dunkin’ to “outtweet” the First Lady, which obviously failed.
 Wendy’s is just superior when it comes to issuing sassy comebacks, and things almost always backfire when another brand attempts to prove otherwise.